MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 ## Prepare your network to receive updates from the internet

-If you use Servicing Profiles to manage updates directly from the cloud, your devices will download those profiles from the internet.
+If you use [cloud update](../admincenter/cloud-update.md) to manage updates directly from the cloud, your devices will download those from the internet.
 To determine if your network can handle this traffic without disruption, see [published sizes of the update downloads](/officeupdates/download-sizes-microsoft365-apps-updates).
 There are several ways to optimize your network for taking updates directly from the cloud.

 **For users on-premises**, you should consider these options: